chocolate-doom/chocolate-doom/README.md

 ## News

+### Crispy Doom 5.7.3

+Crispy Doom 5.7.3 has been released on April XX, 2020 to bring the status bar to widescreen rendering mode, remove SPECHITS limit and fix some bugs as well as introduce significant changes to Crispy Heretic.

+**Features**

+ * Status bar and reduced screen sizes are now available in widescreen mode, requested by sovietmewtwo and many Doomworld members and debugged with the help from cnrm and Zodomaniac.
+ * SPECHITS limit, the last persisting static limit, has been removed.

+**Improvements**

+ * Wide and compact HUD are now handled as separate screen sizes, and you can switch through them as normal.
+ * Once the last screen size has been exceeded you loop over to the empty HUD.

+**Bug Fixes**

+ * When calculating weapon bobbing, the check is now performed for player being not in attacking state instead of checking for `A_WeaponReady()` because weapon states could have been modified by DeHackEd.
+This fixes jerky weapon bobbing reported by kitchen-ace for some weapons in mods like Vanilla Smooth Weapons and DOOM 4 Vanilla.
+ * Fix for segmentation fault when running on rgb565 screen has been pulled from Chocolate Doom, contributed by Wells Lu.

+**Crispy Heretic changes**

+ * Crispy settings have been prevented from resetting in setup by Ryan Krafnick.
+ * Secret message has been implemented by Jeff Green.
+ * Always Run toggle key and Always Run + Run = Walk behavior has been introduced by Ryan Krafnick.
+ * Mouse inventory buttons have been added by Ryan Krafnick to Chocolate Heretic and then merged from there.
+ * The INTERCEPTS and SPECHITS limits have been removed entirely.
+ * Vertical mouse movement (novert) toggle has been added by Ryan Krafnick.

+Crispy Doom 5.7.3 is based on Chocolate Doom 3.0.0 and has merged all changes to the Chocolate Doom master branch up to commit [`ae2ee6c8`](https://github.com/chocolate-doom/chocolate-doom/commit/ae2ee6c8e91f1dbb4dcf3649f7e3cc7ed124f373).

 ### Crispy Doom 5.7.2

 Crispy Doom 5.7.2 has been released on March 13, 2020 to introduce the Compact HUD for widescreen rendering mode and bring some general improvements and fixes.